JuliaExtremes/RatingCurves.jl/docs/src/tutorial/index.md

 and import them using the following command:
  ```@repl
-using Extremes, Dates, DataFrames, Gadfly
+using Dates, DataFrames, Gadfly, RatingCurves
 ```